 Any good addiction clinic will confirm the booking and send you a list of the things that you should bring with you.

-What 3 Main Areas Of Life Should I Expect Changes In, After Rehab?
+In What 3 Areas Of My Life Should I See Noticeable Change, Following Treatment?

-- As long as you’ve accepted what the substance is doing to you, you’ll find that it’s easier to fulfil your need for this in healthier ways, and you should plan for this accordingly.
+- As long as you’ve accepted what the substance is doing for you, you’ll find that it’s easier to fulfil your need for this in healthier ways, and you should plan for this accordingly.

 - By understanding and taking care of these elements, behavioural changes, patterns of communication, and emotions should change, reflecting that basic needs are being met in a functional way, without the presence of the substance.